Otherkin: Therianthropy

+Terminology

-Something specific an otherkin identifies as is called a kintype.
+Something specific an otherkin identifies as is called a "kintype".
 A common grammatical construct within the otherkin community is to add the suffix -kin to the end of what they identify as, making it a personal identifier.
 For example, someone who identifies as a dragon may be called "dragonkin".
-Someone who strongly identifies with but not as an animal or other entity is called "otherhearted."
-For example, someone who identifies with dogs may be called "doghearted."
+Someone who strongly identifies with but not as a nonhuman animal or other entity is called "otherhearted".
+For example, someone who identifies with dogs may be called "doghearted".

 Community

 Otherkin communities online largely function without formal authority structures and mostly focus on support and information gathering, often dividing into more specific groups based on kintype.
 There are occasional offline gatherings, but the otherkin network is mostly an online phenomenon.

-The therian and vampire subcultures are related to the otherkin community, and are considered part of it by most otherkin but are culturally and historically distinct movements of their own, despite some overlap in membership.^{:13} The word "alterhuman" exists as an umbrella term which intends to encompass all of these subcultures, as well as others such as plurality.
+The therian and vampire subcultures are related to the otherkin community, and are considered part of it by most otherkin but are culturally and historically distinct movements of their own, despite some overlap in membership.^{:13} The word alterhuman exists as an umbrella term which intends to encompass all of these subcultures, as well as others such as plurality.